 Remember that you lose almost 60 per cent of your body heat from your head.
 It is extremely important to keep your head and ears covered.
-Without this, all your five layers will go to waste!
-Wear a balaclava at all times after around 4 pm.
-We have reversible fleece balaclavas that will be available at your campsite.
-You can place an order for them in advance here.
+Without this, all your five layers are pretty useless!

 2. Waterproof Gloves

 Carry synthetic gloves that are water-resistant.
 On your winter trek, you are likely to see snow.
 And when you see snow, you will surely want to touch it, maybe even start a snowball fight!
 So ensure your gloves are water-resistant.
 Don’t carry woollen gloves.
-Once they come in contact with water or snow, they won’t dry up and they’ll be useless.
+Once they come in contact with water or snow, they are wet for the rest of the trek.

 3. Woollen socks